Master of Education with a Specialization in Curriculum and Instruction Online

 Credit Hours: 3

 This course examines the field of comparative and international education, including a focus on exploring complex global educational issues of access, and quality.
-The course explores comparative case studies of education around the world through the lenses of formal schooling, information education, and community-based organizations.
+The course explores comparative case studies of education around the world through the lenses of formal schooling, informal education, and community-based organizations.

 Duration: 7 Weeks weeks